isavr/Getting_and_Cleaning_Data/README.md

     AnalysisResult.txt -- 225 Kb, a 180x68 data frame

-    Use data <- read.table("AnalysisResult.txt") to read the latter.
-It is 180x68 because there are 30 subjects and 6 activities, thus "for each activity and each subject" means 30*6=180 rows.
+   The created data frame is 180x68 because there are 30 subjects and 6 activities, so there would be 30*6=180 rows.
 Note that the provided R script has assumptions on locations of files.